Hugo (film): Pre-production

 GK Films acquired the screen rights to The Invention of Hugo Cabret shortly after the book was published in 2007.
 Initially, Chris Wedge was signed in to direct the adaptation and John Logan was contracted to write the screenplay.
 The film was initially titled Hugo Cabret.
 Several actors were hired, including Ben Kingsley, Sacha Baron Cohen, Asa Butterfield, Chloë Grace Moretz, and Helen McCrory.
 Jude Law, Ray Winstone, Christopher Lee, Frances de la Tour, and Richard Griffiths later joined the project.
 Hugo was originally budgeted at $100 million, but ran over with a final budget between $156 million and $170 million.
 In February 2012, Graham King summed up his experience of producing Hugo: "Let's just say that it hasn't been an easy few months for me—there's been a lot of Ambien involved".

 Filming

 Principal photography began in London on June 29, 2010; the first shooting location was at the Shepperton Studios.
 The Nene Valley Railway near Peterborough also lent their original Compagnie Internationale des Wagons-Lits rolling stock to the studio.

 In August 2010, production moved to Paris for two weeks.
 Locations included the Sainte-Geneviève Library, the Sorbonne (where a lecture hall was converted into a 1930s cinema hall) in the 5th arrondissement, and the Théâtre de l'Athénée and its surrounding area in the 9th.
 High school Lycée Louis-le-Grand served as the film's base of operations in Paris; its cafeteria served 700 meals a day for the cast and crew.
+Chloë Grace Moretz adopted a British accent for her role as Isabelle, reflecting the longstanding convention of using British accents in European historical settings, even when the setting is not Britain.
+Moretz later stated that director Martin Scorsese initially believed she was British during her audition.